raul23/SimulRPi/docs/test_threads_exception.rst

 ======================================================
 Prepare the setup before running the ``start_dv`` script:

-1. ``DisplayExceptionThread.run()`` is modified so as to raise an exception when the displaying thread's target function raises one:
+1. ``DisplayExceptionThread.run()`` is modified so as to re-raise an exception when the displaying thread's target function raises one:

    .. code-block:: python